 When Franklin College, an important educational institution of the Presbyterian Church in the 19th century, closed in 1927, its alumni rolls came to Muskingum.

-In January 2000, Dr. Anne C. Steele became Muskingum College's 20th President.
+In January 2000, Dr. Anne C. Steele became Muskingum University's 20th President.
+In 2009, Muskingum acquired university status.

 Presbyterian Heritage